apache/cordova-ios/README.md

-PhoneGap iPhone
+PhoneGap iOS
 =============================================================
-PhoneGapLib is a static library that enables users to include PhoneGap in their iPhone application projects easily, and also create new PhoneGap based iPhone application projects through a Xcode project template.
+PhoneGapLib is a static library that enables users to include PhoneGap in their iOS application projects easily, and also create new PhoneGap based iOS application projects through a Xcode project template.

 Pre-requisites
 -------------------------------------------------------------
-Make sure you have installed the latest iPhone SDK.
+Make sure you have installed the latest iOS SDK.
 Download at [http://developer.apple.com/ios](http://developer.apple.com/ios)

 Build and install the Installer Package
 -------------------------------------------------------------